If you buy a duck, then treat it like a duck deserves to be treated. Don’t expect it to jump fences. Same thing applies to agile terminology.

 So I certainly do not evangelize that all and only “modern” methodologies used are always good for every organization, but there is something that really annoys me however.
 The heartless and deliberate misuse of the terms used within different techniques and frameworks.

-Not only does this unfairly give a bad name to these practices, but it also creates a false picture of the value that these applications can provide for organizations that use the terms incorrectly.
+Not only does this unfairly give a bad name to these practices, but it also creates a false picture of the value that these applications can provide for organizations that use agile terminology incorrectly.

 ‘We are delivering a Minimum Viable Product!’